epam/miew/tools/templates/getting-started-for-dummies.md

 [4V88][] and has over 400,000 atoms.
 Importantly, the same molecules can appear in the database multiple times, each with different coordinates from various experiments conducted by different individuals.
-For example, the crambin protein boasts more than ten coordinate files, including 1CRN, 1EJG, 3NIR, and so on.
+For example, the crambin protein is found in more than ten coordinate files, including 1CRN, 1EJG, 3NIR, and so on.

 The primary format used in the protein bank is text [PDB][], but it has its limitations in terms of the number of atoms and residues.
 As a result, it has